Raymond F. Rees: Early life

-Start of military career
+Military career

 Rees completed Airborne and Ranger training, and was assigned as a platoon leader with the 2nd Armored Cavalry Regiment in West Germany.
 After completing several assignments, including two as commander of troops in the 2nd ACR, Rees went to Panama for Jungle warfare training.

-Vietnam War

-In December, 1968 Rees was assigned to Vietnam, serving as Assistant Training and Operations Officer (S3 Air) for 2nd Battalion, 17th Cavalry Regiment, 101st Airborne Division and commander of Troop D, 2nd Battalion, 17th Cavalry.
+In December 1968, Rees was assigned to Vietnam, serving as Assistant Training and Operations Officer (S3 Air) for 2nd Battalion, 17th Cavalry Regiment, 101st Airborne Division and commander of Troop D, 2nd Battalion, 17th Cavalry.

-Post Vietnam War

 After returning to the United States, Rees completed training as an Army Aviator.
-From March, 1972 to August, 1973 he was assigned to 1st Battalion, 17th Cavalry Regiment, 82nd Airborne Division.
-From August to November, 1973 he was assigned to the United States Army Reserve Control Group.
+From March 1972 to August 1973 he was assigned to 1st Battalion, 17th Cavalry Regiment, 82nd Airborne Division.
+From August to November 1973 he was assigned to the United States Army Reserve Control Group.

-Oregon National Guard
+Oregon National Guard and National Guard Bureau

-Upon leaving the active Army, Rees joined the Oregon Army National Guard.
+Upon leaving the active army, Rees joined the Oregon Army National Guard.
 He advanced through several command and staff positions of increasing rank and responsibility, including command of Company C, 2nd Battalion, 162nd Infantry Regiment as a captain and 3rd Squadron, 116th Armored Cavalry Regiment as a lieutenant colonel.

-He also completed law school, practiced as an attorney for 18 months, and managed his family's farm.

-From November, 1986 to May, 1987 he was commander of the 116th Armored Cavalry Regiment and was promoted to colonel.
+From November 1986 to May 1987, he was commander of the 116th Armored Cavalry Regiment and was promoted to colonel.

+Rees also completed law school, practiced as an attorney for 18 months, and managed his family's farm.

-In May, 1987 Rees was appointed Adjutant General of Oregon, by then Governor Neil Goldschmidt, the first of four times Rees has served in this position.
+In May 1987, Rees was appointed Adjutant General of Oregon by Governor Neil Goldschmidt, the first of three times Rees has served in this position.
 He served until June 1991 and was promoted to brigadier general in 1988 and major general in 1990.

-National Guard Bureau

-From July, 1991 to August, 1992 Rees served as director of the Army National Guard, succeeding Donald Burdick.
-In September, 1992 he was appointed vice chief of the National Guard Bureau, where he served until January, 1994.
-From January to July, 1994 Rees served as acting chief of the National Guard Bureau.
+From July 1991 to August 1992, Rees served as director of the Army National Guard, succeeding Donald Burdick.
+In September 1992 he was appointed vice chief of the National Guard Bureau, where he served until January 1994.
+From January to July 1994, Rees served as acting chief of the National Guard Bureau.

-Return to Oregon

-In August, 1994 Rees was again named Adjutant General of Oregon, by then Governor Barbara Roberts.
-During this appointment, his second, he served a five-year term, until March, 1999.

-Return to National Guard Bureau

-In March, 1999 Rees was appointed as vice chief of the National Guard Bureau for the second time, and he served until August, 2002.
-From August, 2002 to April, 2003 he was again acting chief of the National Guard Bureau.
+In August 1994, Rees was again named Adjutant General of Oregon by Governor Barbara Roberts.
+During this appointment, his second, he served a five-year term, until March 1999.
+That month, Rees was appointed as vice chief of the National Guard Bureau for the second time, and he served until August 2002.
+From August 2002 to April 2003 he was again acting chief of the National Guard Bureau.
 From April to May 2003 he completed his assignment as the NGB vice chief.